 One year after GAVIOTA’s take-off

-GAViOTA project started in September 2018, one year ago, with the purpose of developing a concept of operations and the necessary technical solutions for precisely manage and monitor drone operations in coordination with surrounding flying bodies that could cause a conflict situation.
+GAViOTA project started in September 2018, one year ago, with the purpose of developing a concept of operations and the necessary technical solutions to manage and monitor drone operations in coordination with surrounding flying bodies that could cause a conflict situation.

-In line with the proposed schedule, multiple tasks have been conducted during these first year.
+In line with the proposed schedule, multiple tasks have been conducted during this first year.

-- CONOPs development: In order to demonstrate the effective benefits and the applicability of GNSS augmented services like EGNOS to drones, the first step of the project was to develop a Concept of Operations that could be used as the basis to develop the specific requirements for EGNOS to be used in support of drones operations at VLL.
-The scope of this document was therefore to define a generic Concept of Operations for drones flying in BVLOS at VLL that could exploit EGNOS to improve their surveillance and navigation performances and thus better fulfil the regulatory requirements promulgated by National Aviation Authorities.
+1. CONOPs development: In order to demonstrate the effective benefits and the applicability of GNSS augmented services like EGNOS to drones, the first step of the project was to develop a Concept of Operations which could be used as the basis to develop the specific requirements for EGNOS use in support of drone operations at VLL.
+The scope of this document was therefore to define a generic Concept of Operations for drones flying in BVLOS at VLL that could benefit from EGNOS to improve their surveillance and navigation performances and thus better fulfil the regulatory requirements promulgated by National Aviation Authorities.

-- NSS design & development: In order to cope with the project objectives and the mission requirements defined in CONOPs, it was designed and developed the Navigation and Surveillance System (henceforth NSS), based in GNSS and EGNOS, while including a surveillance system based on ADS-B and 4G.
-A first prototype was developed.
+3. NSS design & development: In order to meet the project objectives and the mission requirements defined in CONOPs, the Navigation and Surveillance System (henceforth NSS) was designed and developed, based on GNSS and EGNOS, while including a surveillance system based on ADS-B and 4G.
+The first prototype has been developed.

-- Detection Node design & development: Aiming to detect non-cooperative traffic flying in the drone operation area, it has been designed and developed the Detection Node.
-This is a ground system equipped with visual and auditive sensors, using neural networks to process such data for traffic identification.
-A first prototype was developed and has been tested in Atlas Flight Center (Jaén) during a flight demonstrations conducted in the same airspace.
+4. Detection Node design & development: To detect non-cooperative traffic flying in the drone operation area, the Detection Node has been designed and developed.
+This is a ground system equipped with visual and auditive sensors, using neural networks to process data for traffic identification.
+Once the first prototype had been developed, it was tested in Atlas Flight Center (Jaén) while a flight demonstration was being conducted in the same airspace.

 Detection Node deployment during ATLAS flight demonstrations